MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/the-code-generated-by-the-push-notification-wizard.md

 ## Push notification types

 Windows supports notifications that aren't push notifications.
-For general information about notifications, see [Delivering scheduled, periodic, and push notifications](https://msdn.microsoft.com/library/windows/apps/hh761484).
+For general information about notifications, see [Choosing a notification delivery method](choosing-a-notification-delivery-method.md).

 Toast notifications are easy to use, and you can review an example in the Insert.js code on the channel's table that's generated for you.
 If you plan to use tile or badge notifications, you must create an XML template for the tile and badge, and you must specify the encoding of packaged information in the template.
 See [Working with tiles, badges, and toast notifications](https://msdn.microsoft.com/library/windows/apps/xaml/hh868259).